Mike DeCapite: Sparkle Street Social & Athletic Club

-In 2016, DeCapite—with photographer Ted Barron—presented Sparkle Street Social & Athletic Club, a series of three events featuring readings, photographs, and films, whose participants included DeCapite, Barron, Maggie Dubris, Max Blagg, Vincent Katz, and Luc Sante.
+In 2016, DeCapite—with photographer Ted Barron—presented Sparkle Street Social & Athletic Club, a series of three events featuring readings, photographs, and films, whose participants included DeCapite, Barron, Maggie Dubris, Max Blagg, Vincent Katz, and Lucy Sante.

 Jacket Weather

-DeCapite's novel Jacket Weather was published by Soft Skull Press on October 12, 2021.
+DeCapite's novel Jacket Weather was published by Soft Skull Press on October 12, 2021, and made the IndieBound's October 2021 Indie Next List and Winter 2022 Reading Group Indie Next List.
 The book is a love story, told in fragments, about Mike and June, who knew each other in 1980s New York and who get together in the city thirty years later.
 It sketches the arc of their first six months over a background of their first ten years.
 "Jacket Weather covers ten years, but it collapses them so that everything that happens in one of those ten Septembers is in the September part of the book, and the same with October and so on.
 It seems true to my experience.
 You remember that something happened in a particular month or season but not necessarily what year," DeCapite told Shawn Mishak, in Cleveland Review of Books.

-Cultural References
+In July 2024, Lucy Sante chose Jacket Weather as one of her 10 best books of the century for the New York Times article "The 10 Best Books of the 21st Century".

+Elsewhere

 Text from Through the Windshield was used in the 1993 Pere Ubu Story of My Life outtake "Through the Windshield" (released as a bonus track on the Story of My Life reissue, Mercury, 2007).
 The book's title was used for the Chargers Street Gang LP Through the Windshield (Get Hip Records, 2003) and the Disturbances of Spring song "Through the Windshield" (Blurring in the Corner of Your Eye, Disturbances of Spring, 2015).).
-A passage from DeCapite's chapbook Creamsicle Blue inspired Joel Murach's song "Orange Light," on the Low Rollers CD Mexican Stingray Doctor, and an outtake from his novel Jacket Weather inspired "Yellow Green" on Murach's Lost in the Last Light.
+A passage from DeCapite's chapbook Creamsicle Blue inspired Joel Murach's song "Orange Light", on the Low Rollers CD Mexican Stingray Doctor, and an outtake from his novel Jacket Weather inspired "Yellow Green" on Murach's Lost in the Last Light.

 Through the Windshield was featured in the discussion of "Why Bob Dylan Matters" at an event sponsored by the Rock and Roll Hall of Fame and Case Western Reserve University, November 16, 2017.
 Classicist and Dylanologist Tom Palaima also read from Radiant Fog (Sparkle Street Books, 2013) at the 32 minute mark.
 Palaima and fellow Classicist Paul Hay also did an entire event called Through the Windshield: Unseen People in Big Cities September 28, 2018 that featured readings (including from Through the Windshield) and songs that make us notice and care about overlooked people in cities spanning from ancient Rome to Cleveland in the third millennium.